-Wether you saw a girl in a room full of candies and skulls, three teenager girls singing and dancing to Metal songs, or a virtual 16-years old girl with blue twintails, you’ve probably heard or at least seen a sign of Japanese music somewhere.
-This apparently far and crazy scenario, set in Orient’s technologically most advanced country, may have gave you different feelings: entertainment, curiousity, despise, or, maybe, a simple laughter.
+Wether you saw a girl in a room full of candies and skulls, three teenager girls dancing to Metal songs, or a virtual 16-years old girl with blue twintails, you’ve probably heard or at least seen a sign of Japanese music somewhere.
+This apparently far and crazy scenario, set in Orient’s technologically most advanced country, may have gave you different feelings: entertainment, curiosity, despise, or, maybe, a simple laughter.
 And then, you probably forgot about it.

 If this has happened to you too, don’t worry.
 You’re not alone.